Want a sweet last minute tax break? Contribute to your Health Savings Account.

 If you send the contribution in by check, call your custodian to find out how to send in the check.
 You might need to fill out a form, or write something specific on the memo line.
 When you take care of it electronically, there is often an online checkbox.
 Before you hit the “submit” button, you want to make sure that you truly have checked the correct box.

-It's important to specify which year the contribution belongs in, since over-contributing in one year can lead to penalties.
+It's important to specify which year the contribution belongs to since over-contributing in one year can lead to penalties.
 It's better to make contributions throughout the year for cash flow reasons, than it is to make a last minute contribution.
 However, if you've run the numbers and you can benefit from a last minute tax break, and you have the cash to make it happen, you might as well take advantage of it.

 $4,000 Deduction = $2,000 Tax Savings